mickem/nscp-docs/docs/faq.md

 !!! note
     System tray is currently disabled and will be added back at some point

-## 1.7 I get <insert random error from nagios here>
+## 1.7 I get <insert random error from Nagios here>

-This information is usually useless to me since the error in nagios is not related to the problem.
+This information is usually useless to me since the error in Nagios is not related to the problem.
-This is due to most protocols supported by nagios does not support reporting errors only status.
+This is due to most protocols supported by Nagios does not support reporting errors only status.
 To see the error do the following:

 ```